-Chippewa Valley Technical College is accredited by The Higher Learning Commission and a member of the North Central Association of Colleges and Schools.
-The North Central Association was founded in 1895 as a membership organization for educational institutions.
-It is committed to developing and maintaining high standards of excellence, and is one of six regional institutional accrediting associations in the United States.
-Through its Higher Learning Commission, it accredits and thereby grants membership to colleges and universities in the 19-state North Central region.
+Chippewa Valley Technical College is accredited by the Higher Learning Commission.
+The Higher Learning Commission was founded in 1895 as one of six regional institutional accreditors in the United States.
+It is committed to developing and maintaining high standards of excellence, accrediting colleges and universities in the 19-state North Central region.

 What does it mean to be an accredited college?

 - Quality: Accreditation means that a college, university, institution or program meets standards of quality for faculty, curriculum, administration, library, financial management and student services.

 - Financial Aid Opportunities: You can only obtain federal financial assistance if your college or university has appropriate accreditation from an organization recognized by the United States Department of Education.

 - Credits that Transfer: If you ever want to transfer your college credits to continue your education, accreditation is an important factor when a college or university is deciding whether to accept transfer credits from your previous school.

 - Program Accreditation: Individual programs at CVTC may secure additional accreditation related to their occupational area as available.

 AQIP-Baldrige Option Assurance Review